mahmoudSaaadallah/Learning/Python/Class Variables and Methods & Instance Variables and Methods.md

 ### 5. Static Methods (For Completeness)

- static methods are often discussed alongside instance and class methods, and understanding them provides a complete picture.
+ Static methods are often discussed alongside instance and class methods, and understanding them provides a complete picture.

 **Definition**:
 Static methods are utility functions that are logically related to the class but do not operate on either the instance (`self`) or the class (`cls`).
 They are decorated with `@staticmethod` and do not take `self` or `cls` as their first parameter.